xrettle/WFGY/TensionUniverse/BlackHole/Q059_information_thermodynamic_cost.md

 We do not specify how `m` is constructed from detailed physical trajectories.
 We only assume that for the class of processes under consideration, such states exist and that the observables defined below are well defined on a regular subset of `M`.

+This realizes the **hybrid** semantics declared in the metadata by coupling discrete logical quantities (for example bit counts and logical irreversibility) to continuous thermodynamic observables (for example heat and temperature) inside a single effective-layer state space.

 ### 3.2 Observables and mismatch fields

 We introduce the following observables and fields on `M`.